af1728/a24fong/_posts/2023-10-14-how-i-made-my-personal-website.md

     ssh <UWuserid>@linux.math.uwaterloo.ca # Remotely log in to server

-I was prompted to enter my password, and then I was in!
-I could now pull the repository to the Linux server:
+Enter your WatIAM password, and then you will be in the faculty server!
+We can now pull the repository to the Linux server:

 	mkdir <directory-name>        # Make directory for git repository chmod 2755 public_html        # Restrict write access to owner